 For a ghastly good time, check out the events below, add them to your calendar, and be sure to RSVP early where applicable to ensure entry.

 This list will be updated, so be sure to check back for new additions.

 Frightening fun for the family: Feges BBQ’s Spring Branch location will host a Saturday Spooktacular event for families featuring a haunted bounce house, the Dragon’s Nest play area, a pumpkin decorating station, costume contests, and a showing of the frightfully funny classic Halloween movie, Hocus Pocus.
 Parents can treat themselves to special frozen adult beverages, or indulge with the whole family on Halloween cookies or New Orleans-style snowballs available for purchase from Miss Kathy’s HTX truck on-site.
 Winners of the multi-category costume contest will be announced at 5:30 p.m.
-No reservations required for this free event.
+Free event.
+No reservations required.
 3 p.m. to 6 p.m.
-Saturday, October 29.
+Saturday, October 28.
 8217 Long Point Road, 77055.

 For adults only

 A Barbie and Ken soiree: Be a doll this Halloween and head to Red Lion Pub for a Barbie and Ken adults-only soiree, with shots specials and a live DJ to help you get on the dancefloor.
 The best costume gets a $1,000 gift card.
 2316 South Shepherd Drive, 77019.